 - My grant is expiring, can you create an invoice for future work?No. ICBR cannot accept pre-payment.
 Chargers for work completed are entered in stages (as work is completed) and invoices are generated on a weekly billing cycle.
 Please communicate with staff and plan ahead if you have a grant deadline approaching.

-- How do I authorize or remove users from my myICBR lab account?The lab Investigator, Manager, or Financial user can add, edit or remove other lab users and their affiliated role by completing the myICBR Account Change Request form.
+- How do I authorize or remove users from my myICBR lab account?The lab Investigator, Manager, or Financial user should e-mail ICBR-myICBR@ad.ufl.edu with the gatorlink of the users to be added or removed and their affiliated role.

 Expand All Services FAQs | Collapse All Services FAQs